What are Worm Castings? The Full Scoop on Worm Poop

 What are Worm Castings?

-Worm castings are the microbial-rich excrement (i.e., poop) of earthworms.
-Earthworms have highly-specialized digestive tracts that process organic waste and produce worm castings rich in enzymes, minerals, and beneficial bacteria - all things that help plants grow faster and with greater yield.
 And unlike fertilizers, worm castings improve soil structure, enhance soil water retention, and provide nutrients in a form easily absorbed by plants.

-This means they add essential elements for a healthy soil and also create conditions that can lead to more beneficial microbial activity in the areas surrounding a plant’s root system.
+Worm castings are often called a fertilizer because their properties assist in plant growth.
+However, castings are really a natural soil amendment.
+This means they add essential elements for a healthy soil, which creates conditions that lead to more beneficial microbial activity in the areas surrounding a plant’s root system.

 What are Worm Castings: Vermicast vs Vermicompost